 We will now examine the non-parametric graphical supply and demand responses for tool and fertilizer.
-In Figures 1 and 2, we illustrate the input demand and supply curves in price and probability space, where demands for input (tool or fertilizer) are estimated for receivers (winners)

-of cash and where input supplies are estimated for receivers (winners) of the commodity as probabilities that they will trade these when prices change.
+In Figs. 1 and 2, we illustrate the input demand and supply curves in price and probability space, where demands for input (tool or fertilizer) are estimated for receivers (winners) of cash and where input supplies are estimated for receivers (winners) of the commodity as probabilities that they will trade these when prices change.
 These are estimated using fractional response models in Stata 13.
 The graphs include 95% confidence intervals for the curves.

-Figure 1 shows that 75% of the receivers of cash purchase the tool at the lowest price of 40EB, whereas fewer than 20% of the receivers of the tool sell the tool at this price.
+Fig. 1 shows that 75% of the receivers of cash purchase the tool at the lowest price of 40 EB, whereas fewer than 20% of the receivers of the tool sell the tool at this price.
 At a price of 60 EB, approximately 50% of the receivers of cash purchase the tool, whereas approximately 30-35% of tool receivers sell the tool, etc. With no exchange asymmetry, the supply and demand curves should cross each other where the probability of exchange is 50%.
-The crossing point for the demand and supply curves is where the probability of exchange is below 40% and at a price below 80EB, well below the market price of 100 EB.
-However, the supply curve does not reach even a 50% chance of selling the tool when the selling price is 140 EB.
-The non-linearity of supply and demand is evident with high elasticities at low prices but very low elasticities at higher prices.
-A substantial share (>50%) of the tool receivers are not willing to sell the tool even at a very high price (>40% above market price), whereas approximately 20% of the cash receivers are willing to buy the tool at this price.
-The asymmetry is therefore stronger at high prices.
+The crossing point for the demand and supply curves is where the probability of exchange is below 40% and at a price below 80 EB, well below the market price of 100 EB.
+However, the supply curve does not reach even a 50% chance of selling the tool when the selling price is 140

-Figure 1.
-Supply and demand probabilities for tool, all respondents
+Fig. 2.
+Supply and demand probabilities for fertilizer, all respondents.